tonyztan/cs3251project2/README.txt

 Assignment: Programming Assignment 2

-Provided files:
+Included files:
 "3251 Project 2 - Spring 2019.pdf"      Project description
 README.txt                              README document
-Sample.txt                              Inputs and outputs of test scenarios ttweetsrv.py                            The python file for the server ttweetcli.py                            The python file for the clients
+Sample.txt                              Inputs and outputs of test scenarios ttweetcli.py                            The python file for the clients ttweetsrv.py                            The python file for the server

 ////////////////////////////////////////////////////////////////////////////////
 // Instructions                                                               //